 Cullinan Park is a magnet for big populations and wide varieties of birds throughout the year.
-Located in Sugar Land, Cullinan has a Bird Checklist with more than 250 species.
+Located in Sugar Land, Cullinan has a Bird Checklist with 267 species and counting.
 As an introduction to the wonderful birding at Cullinan Park, check out or download and print a copy of our Bird Checklist or find Cullinan on eBird.
 It's the #2 Hotspot in Fort Bend County.

 There are a number of places to focus on for your bird watching visit.
 Start at the excellent pier and observation tower at White Lake which makes it easy to view and photograph the birds around the Lake and its shore-hugging marsh.
 White Lake, and its more secluded sister lake, Pumpkin Lake, are noted for waders such as White Ibises, Great and Little Blue Herons, Great Egrets, Green Herons and Snowy Egrets, as well as American Coots, Common and Purple Gallinules, Pied-billed Grebes, Black-Bellied Whistling Ducks, Redheads, Ring-necked Ducks, Scaup, Widgeons, Gadwalls, Blue- and Green-Winged Teal, Northern Shovelers and Wood Ducks.
 You may even spot a less common visitor such as Sora, American Bittern, Least Grebe, Wood Stork or Roseate Spoonbill.